w3c/wot-thing-description/publication/README.md

 In each sub directory, you can find the relevant files for the publication process.
 In general, you should always consult the W3C Guide page at <https://www.w3.org/Guide>.

+## Checklist

+* Make sure that you update the recent specification changes
+* For Proposed Recommendation Transition, create an issue at X.

 ## Files

 * Overview.html - static HTML for publication